Corner, Alabama: Schools

-Coach Jon Cooper is the head football coach at Corner.
+Coach Trent Campbell is the head football coach at Corner.
 It has an award-winning marching band, led by director Adam Murphy and assistant director Debra Saunders.
 The band participated in the BOA Grand Nationals Championships during November 11–14, 2009 in Indianapolis, Indiana (led by Rick Coggin).
 It is also home to a notable theatre troupe.
 Corner High School has Track & Field, Tennis, Volleyball, Golf, Bowling, Cross Country, Basketball, Baseball, Softball and last but certainly not least a Football Team.
 Corner High School has had a lot of success in its athletic programs throughout the years.

+Most notably, Corner High School won the 2024 AHSAA 4A Baseball State Championship and secured the school's first state championship in 70 years, and the first in baseball.
+They ended the season with a 33-8 record, and numerous awards and accolades were attributed to the players and coaches.
+Some of these include multiple nominations to First-Team and Second-Team All State, 4A Coach of the Year, and 4A Pitcher of the Year.